nasa/ow_autonomy/src/plans/README.md

 - Success criteria:
 	- Left running the plan completes
+		- Upon completion, the plan will print "ReferenceMission2 plan complete."
+		- To more easily view this message when it occurs, run the above roslaunch command followed by 'grep -i "ReferenceMission2 plan complete."'
 	- The plan is interruptable through fault injection, i.e. pauses in response to a fault
 		- Faults can be injected via rqt, a python script, or the command line ([Fault Injection Tutorial](https://github.com/nasa/ow_simulator/blob/master/ow_faults/README.md))